PhD in Higher Education Administration

 - Three (3) official recommendations from supervisors, faculty, or professionals who can comment on and attest to applicant's ability to engage in doctoral level work.
 Note that recommendations cannot come from family members.

-- A written statement outlining the applicant's background and experience in higher education, specific career goals in higher education, and how achieving a PhD through Morgan State University's program will assist in accomplishing those career goals.
-Applicants should also discuss any research ideas about the dissertation, and how faculty might be able to support and nurture research ideas.
+- A written statement outlining the applicant's background and experience in higher education, specific career goals related to higher education, and how achieving a PhD through Morgan State University's program will assist in accomplishing those career goals.
+Applicants should also discuss any initial research ideas about the dissertation, and how faculty might be able to support and nurture those research ideas.
+Applicants are not required to identitfy a faculty "sponsor" or primary research advisor before being admitted; but if an applicant wishes to work with particular faculty that should be mentioned.

 - A current resume or curriculum vita, documenting professional experiences.